 NOTE: Some "eyelid" terms at the LLT level have not been included in the term list for this SMQ because their parent PTs may be too broad for inclusion.
 The SMQ user may wish to review these LLTs and determine if they wish to capture cases coded with these terms in addition to those retrieved by the included SMQ terms.
-These LLTs are: Erythema circumocular-blepharal, Feeling of warmth blepharal, Hyperpigmentation of eyelid, Hypertrichosis of eyelid, Hypopigmentation of eyelid, Hypertrichosis of eyelid, Hypopigmentation of eyelid, Hypotrichosis of eyelid, Numbness of eyelid, Papular rash circumocular-blepharal, and Xeroderma of eyelid.
+These LLTs are: Erythema circumocular-blepharal, Feeling of warmth blepharal, Hypertrichosis of eyelid, Hypotrichosis of eyelid, Numbness of eyelid, Numbness of eyelids, Papular rash circumocular-blepharal, and Xeroderma of eyelid.